Orbital dynamics and precession in magnetized Kerr spacetime: Effect of Magnetic Fields on Orbital Frequencies

 To understand the negative $\Omega_{\rm per}$, let us first determine the negative precession window, i.e., the radii of the orbits where $\Omega_{\rm per}$ vanishes.
 Considering the non–rotating EMS BH, we expand the analytical expression for $\Omega_\text{per}^{\rm EMS}$ (Eq. \ref{EMSper}) at large radii ($M/r \ll 1$).
 The leading term and $B^2$ pieces balance at a radius

-Numerical analysis further reveals the existence of a second, more distant root at $r=r_{n2}$, which scales very differently.
-For small $B$, one finds empirically
+The outer crossover radius $r_{n2}$ is determined by the condition $\Omega_{\text{per}} = 0$, which marks the transition between prograde and retrograde precession.
+This crossover occurs at large radii, $r \sim 1/B$, where the magnetic curvature dominates over the gravitational contribution.
+In this regime, the spacetime is well approximated by the Melvin background.
+Accordingly, the crossover condition can be obtained analytically by setting $\Omega_{\text{per}}^{\text{M}} = \Omega_\phi^{\text{M}} - \Omega_r^{\text{M}} = 0$ (see Eqs.~\ref{eq:omegaphiMelvin} and \ref{eq:omegarMelvin} and the discussion below).
+Solving this equation for $r \equiv r_{n2}$ yields

-consistent with the asymptotic scaling argument, the crossover radius follows $r_{n2} \sim C/B$.
-Numerically we find $C \approx 0.8 \pm 0.15$ in the small-$B$ regime, while as $B$ approaches the threshold ($B_\text{neg}\approx 0.055 M^{-1}$) the effective prefactor decreases.
-Thus the $C/B$ law should be understood as an asymptotic scaling valid for weak magnetic fields, with systematic drifts appearing as $B$ increases.
+This scaling follows from the Melvin approximation and provides a reliable analytic estimate for the outer crossover radius in the magnetically dominated regime.
 Consequently, the negative–precession interval is bounded from below by $r_{n1} \propto 1/\sqrt{B}$ and from above by $r_{n2} \propto 1/B$.
 Moreover, this inner crossover lies close to the ISCO and is only physically meaningful if it occurs outside the innermost stable orbit.
 In the Schwarzschild limit ($B=0$) the ISCO is at $6M$, but in the magnetized case the ISCO radius decreases from $6M$ toward $2M$ as $B$ grows, before eventually disappearing inside the horizon.
 For weak magnetic fields ($B \ll M^{-1}$), the ISCO remains close to $6M$, so requiring $r_{n1} > r_\text{ISCO}(B)$ implies a critical bound

 below which a negative precession branch exists.
-Above this threshold the crossover drops beneath the ISCO, and the negative branch is no longer physically accessible..
+Above this threshold the crossover drops beneath the ISCO, and the negative branch is no longer physically accessible.
 A similar conclusion holds for the MKBH case, confirming that the disappearance of retrograde precession at higher magnetic field strengths is a robust feature of the geometry.

 Table~\ref{tab:Bneg} summarizes the values of $B_\text{neg}$ across the full spin ($a_*$) range, which indicates that the change in the value of $B_\text{neg}$ increases maximum $\sim 20\%$ for the extremal MKBH.
 For an EMS BH ($a_*=0$), retrograde precession occurs for $B \leq 0.055 M^{-1}$, while for an extremal MKBH ($a_*=1$), the threshold increases slightly to $B \leq 0.067 M^{-1}$.
 Increasing spin therefore allows the retrograde window to persist at moderately stronger magnetic fields.
 Furthermore, for very weak fields ($B \ll B_\text{neg}$), the $r_{\text{OSCO}}$ shifts outward, and the retrograde branch appears at progressively larger orbital radii.